 The most popular bariatric surgery is the gastric sleeve, so we will discuss that technique when highlighting the differences between surgery and the non-surgical balloon.

-Read our article: Why Gastric Sleeve Surgery is Becoming a Favorite of Patients Worldwide
+Please read our article: Why Gastric Sleeve Surgery is Becoming a Favorite of Patients Worldwide.

-The gastric sleeve is performed laparoscopically as opposed to “open” surgery that involves opening the abdominal cavity.
-During laparoscopic surgery, tiny incisions function as entry points for the laparoscopic tools.
-First, a serpentine camera is inserted into the abdomen that contains a light and camera.
-The other tools allow the surgery to take place, with the surgeon viewing your internal organs via a monitor in the operating room.
+The gastric sleeve is performed laparoscopically instead of “open” surgery, which involves opening the abdominal cavity.
+Tiny incisions function as entry points for the laparoscopic tools during laparoscopic surgery.
+First, a serpentine camera is inserted into the abdomen containing light and camera.
+The other tools allow the surgery to occur, with the surgeon viewing your internal organs via a monitor in the operating room.

-During the gastric sleeve procedure, around 75% to 80% of your stomach is removed.
+Around 75% to 80% of your stomach is removed during the gastric sleeve procedure.
 The remaining parts of the stomach are fashioned into a banana-shaped sleeve.
 The new stomach sleeve is around 10% of the original stomach volume.
-After surgery, you end up eating less, feeling less hungry, and you become full during meals much faster than before.
+After surgery, you eat less, feel less hungry, and become full during meals much faster than before.

-Your smaller stomach holds less food but that is not the only reason you feel less hungry.
-The part of the stomach that is removed is known as the fundus, which is responsible for producing the hormone ghrelin.
+Your smaller stomach holds less food, but that is not the only reason you feel less hungry.
+The part of the stomach that is removed is known as the fundus, which produces the hormone ghrelin.
 Ghrelin is a hormone that stimulates appetite and promotes fat storage.
-With less ghrelin in your body, you won’t eat as much, and your body ends up storing less fat.
+With less ghrelin in your body, you won’t eat as much, and your body will store less fat.

 Read our article: What Does Body Mass Index Mean and How is it Calculated?

-Incidentally, gastric sleeve and other surgeries like the gastric bypass are considered viable treatments for both obesity and weight-related comorbidities, helping you lose weight and become healthier overall.
+Incidentally, gastric sleeve and other surgeries like gastric bypass are considered viable treatments for obesity and weight-related comorbidities, helping you lose weight and become healthier overall.

-Read our article: 11 Ways Diabetics Benefit from Weight Loss Surgery
+Please read our article: 11 Ways Diabetics Benefit from Weight Loss Surgery.

-With the Obalon balloon, you will swallow the smaller balloons over a period of six months at regular intervals.
+With the Obalon balloon, you will swallow the smaller balloons over six months at regular intervals.
 You swallow an empty balloon, whereby the surgeon will inflate it using endoscopic tools.
-The Orbera balloon is inserted endoscopically and inflated by a catheter that is attached to the balloon, then removed once it reaches the full size.
+The Orbera balloon is inserted endoscopically and inflated by a catheter attached to the balloon and then removed once it reaches the full size.

-Both gastric balloons are designed to remain in your stomach for around six to twelve months.
+Both gastric balloons are designed to remain in your stomach for six to twelve months.
 During this time, your appetite decreases, and you feel satiated faster while eating.
-Those qualities make bariatric surgery and the non-surgical gastric balloon similar in nature.
+Those qualities make bariatric surgery and the non-surgical gastric balloon similar.

-Where they differ is that ghrelin is still produced in the same quantities as the gastric balloon.
-That means your appetite will return when the balloon is removed.
-As far as weight-related ailments, the gastric balloon could help with obesity comorbidities, but not always.
+They differ because ghrelin is still produced in the same quantities as the gastric balloon.
+That means your appetite will return when the balloon is removed as far as weight-related ailments, the gastric balloon could help with obesity comorbidities, but not always.

-You will tend to lose more weight faster with bariatric surgery, but the non-surgical gastric balloon can help you get a head start on weight loss and it teaches you to live a healthier lifestyle.
-You can always graduate to surgery after the six-to-twelve month treatment is up if you and your bariatric surgeon come to that decision at that time.
+You will tend to lose more weight faster with bariatric surgery, but the non-surgical gastric balloon can help you get a head start on weight loss, and teaches you to live a healthier lifestyle.
+You can always graduate to surgery after the six-to-twelve-month treatment is up if you and your bariatric surgeon come to that decision at that time.

-Another difference is that while surgery can be covered by your health insurance, the gastric balloon is typically not covered.
+Another difference is that while your health insurance can cover surgery, the gastric balloon is typically not covered.

 How is the Gastric Balloon Device Inserted and Removed?